-During its first six years the IKKM had every year a different topic which guided the selection of invited fellow, themes, and conferences.
+During its first six years, the IKKM had different topic each year which guided the selection of invited fellows, themes, and conferences.

 1. 2008/09 Hominization and Anthropotechnologies – the Making of Humans.

 The first step aims to formulate the essential positions of the new media-anthropological paradigm in arts and cultural studies.
 Media anthropology starts from the assumption that there is no such thing as the human being per se; rather, there are a plethora of cultural technolgies of hominization or “anthropo-techniques“ (Sloterdijk), for short.
 This makes it impossible to adhere to rigid demarcations between humanity and technology, between the human and non-human, or between culture and nature.
 Instead, cultural techniques are described as networks of distributed power of action in which human and non-human agents are, as it were, enmeshed, creating themselves again and again in recursive interactions.
 It was thus only possible (to give but one example) to domesticate animals in the course of the co-evolutionary domestication of human beings.
 The erection of a pen, a fence, allowing the hunter to become a shepherd, results not only in domestication of animal species, but also in the very first break with those human/animal metamorphoses to which the Palaeolithic cave paintings bear witness.
 If something like effects or (better) agency exists here, it emanates from all three of these agents: the human being with his fence acts on the animal, the fence positions human being and animal in respect of one another, and the animals in this positionedness require the human beings to behave in a certain way, behaviour which, in turn, cannot reckon without the fence.
 If, against this background, the intention is to discuss the foundations from which positions and limits of a contemporary media anthropology might emerge, such discussion will be grounded in a material epistemology.